Deepen Your Knowledge: specialization courses

 Bread in Pizzeria

-The oven is the heart of the pizzeria and can operate well beyond service hours.
-Let’s learn to produce bread that provides crispy companionship while waiting for dishes, to serve tasty appetizers, or simply to accompany delicious meals.
-During the course, the techniques of mixing and baking to achieve light and tasty bread made in the pizzeria with different types of flour will be explained, so as to offer customers a quality, fresh, personalized, and exclusive product every day.
+The oven is the heart of the pizzeria and can beat well beyond the hours of service.
+So let’s learn how to make the bread that will provide crispy company while waiting for dishes, to serve tasty appetizers or simply to accompany tasty dishes.
+During the course, kneading and baking techniques will be explained to achieve a light and tasty bread that can be made in pizzerias with different types of flour so they can offer their customers a quality, fresh, personalized and exclusive product every day.

-For professionals who intend to delve into the various techniques of preparation and production of high-quality bakery products.
-For pizzeria and restaurant owners who want to offer their customers different types of bread made with specific baking techniques.
+To professionals who want to learn more about the various techniques for preparing and producing baked goods of the highest quality.
+To pizzeria and restaurant owners who want to offer their customers different types of breads made using specific baking techniques.

-The ability to choose the appropriate flours for the type of dough you want to make and the related techniques of preparation, maturation, stretching, topping, and cooking of the classic round pizza.
+The ability to choose the right flours for the type of dough you want to make and the related techniques for preparing, maturing, spreading, stuffing, and baking classic round pizza.

 Duration

-16 hours spread over 2 days: 2 hours of theoretical lessons and 14 hours of practical lessons.
+16 hours divided into 2 days: 2 hours theory class and 14 hours practical class.

 Language